mgsloan/mgsloan-site/posts/suspending-laptops/post.md

 * Below, two [reusable "Mille-Ties"][] are threaded between a curtain track and the ceiling, around the plate attaching it to the ceiling.
-This allows the curtain to still close without removing the ties!
+This allows the curtain to close without removing the ties!

   These ties are pretty cool, they are a bit stretchier than releasable zip ties, but these are thinner and more bendable, so they have their uses.
-They can also be used instead of releasable zip ties for adding attachment loops to laptops.

   ![mille-ties used around curtain track ](./images/mille-tie-suspension.jpg)